ideal-postcodes/ideal-postcodes-ruby/README.md

 ## Registering

 PAF is licensed from the Royal Mail and is, unfortunately, not free to use.
-Ideal Postcodes aims to be simple to use and fairly priced to use for web and mobile developers.

-We charge _2p_ per [external](https://ideal-postcodes.co.uk/termsandconditions#external) lookup.
+It requires an API Key which can be generated with an account.

 ## Documentation